Calling All Angels (Lenny Kravitz song)

-"Calling All Angels" is the fourth single produced, written, arranged and performed by Lenny Kravitz from his album Baptism, released on 2004.
+"Calling All Angels" is the fourth single produced, written, arranged and performed by Lenny Kravitz from his album Baptism, released in 2004.

 Live performances

 In 2023, Kravitz performed the song for the "In Memoriam" segment at the 95th Academy Awards.

 Chart performance

 Following the surge in popularity in 2023, "Calling All Angels" charted at number 79 on the UK's Singles Downloads Chart on 17 March 2023.